What do survival rates actually mean?

 Most cancer survival rates are discussed in terms of five-year survival.
 These can be averaged over all stages of the disease, or can be much more specific as we break them down into stages and sub-stages.
 Thus, the average across all stages can be dramatically different that perhaps stage 1 and stage 4.
 It is also vital to remember that the numbers that we have today, date back to diagnoses made at least five years ago, and to the standard treatments available at that time.
 With advances made in treatments made every day, these number can change dramatically.

 Colon (and colorectal) cancers have traditionally been thought of as an older person’s cancer, with 91% of colon cancers being diagnosed in those over 50.
 The American Cancer Society has some interesting information on the factor that ages plays into colon cancer survival.
 Surveillance data in the US shows that the incidence of colon cancer in people over 55 years of age declined by 3.8% in the period from 2004 to 2015 (mortality declined by 3.5%); however, in that same timeframe, the incidence of colon cancer in Americans under 55 increased by 1.4% (mortality increased by 2.4%).
 The decreasing levels in older Americans is thought to be attributable to increased screening for colon cancer in this age group.
-Sadly, with few young people being screened for colon cancer, most people with colon cancer in their 30’s will be diagnosed with stage 3 colon cancer and later.
+Sadly, as colon cancer isn’t typically on the minds of people younger than 40, most people with colon cancer in their 30’s will be diagnosed with late stage disease.

 As I mentioned briefly above, the survival rates for colon cancer vary greatly by the stage, or progression, of the disease.
 While the average five-year survival rate for colon cancer is 64%, if found early, survival rates are as high as 90%; however, with regional and distant spread (Stages 3 and 4), rates drop to 71% and 14%.